awsdocs/amazon-api-gateway-developer-guide/doc_source/monitoring-cloudwatch.md

-# Monitor API Execution with Amazon CloudWatch<a name="monitoring-cloudwatch"></a>
+# Monitoring REST API Execution with Amazon CloudWatch Metrics<a name="monitoring-cloudwatch"></a>

-You can monitor API execution using CloudWatch, which collects and processes raw data from API Gateway into readable, near real\-time metrics\.
-These statistics are recorded for a period of 15 months, so that you can access historical information and gain a better perspective on how your web application or service is performing\.
+You can monitor API execution by using CloudWatch, which collects and processes raw data from API Gateway into readable, near\-real\-time metrics\.
+These statistics are recorded for a period of 15 months so you can access historical information and gain a better perspective on how your web application or service is performing\.
 By default, API Gateway metric data is automatically sent to CloudWatch in one\-minute periods\.
 For more information, see [What Is Amazon CloudWatch?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) in the *Amazon CloudWatch User Guide*\.

 The metrics reported by API Gateway provide information that you can analyze in different ways\.
-The list below shows some common uses for the metrics\.
-These are suggestions to get you started, not a comprehensive list\.
+The following list shows some common uses for the metrics that are suggestions to get you started:
 + Monitor the **IntegrationLatency** metrics to measure the responsiveness of the backend\.
 + Monitor the **Latency** metrics to measure the overall responsiveness of your API calls\.
 + Monitor the **CacheHitCount** and **CacheMissCount** metrics to optimize cache capacities to achieve a desired performance\.